PersiaML/tutorials/src/configuration/index.md

 Configuration
 ======

-In order to achieve the best performance on various training and inference jobs, PersiaML servers provide a handful of configuration options via two config files, a global configuration file usually named as `global_config.yaml`, and an embedding configuration file usually named as `embedding_config.yaml`.
+In order to achieve the best performance on various training and inference jobs, PERSIA servers provide a handful of configuration options via two config files, a global configuration file usually named as `global_config.yaml`, and an embedding configuration file usually named as `embedding_config.yaml`.
 The global configuration allows one to define job type and general behaviors of servers, whereas embedding configuration provides definition of embedding details for individual sparse features.

 ## Global Configuration

-Global configuration specifies the configuration of the current PersiaML job.
+Global configuration specifies the configuration of the current PERSIA job.
 The path to the global configuration file should be parsed as argument `--global-config` when launching embedding PS or embedding worker.

 Here is an example for `global_config.yaml`.